isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-shoes-for-bunions-and-plantar-fasciitis.markdown

 - Runs big

 ### [7.
 Saucony Women's Guide 13 Running Shoe](https://www.amazon.com/dp/B07VP9W3NZ/?tag=p-policy-20)
-Saucony Guide 13 is a stability running shoe that boasts of excellent cushioning, arch support, comfort, and great shock absorbance. �Its a great choice for overpronators, plantar fasciitis, and bunion sufferers.
+Saucony Guide 13 is a stability running shoe that boasts of excellent cushioning, arch support, comfort, and great shock absorbance.
+Its a great choice for overpronators, plantar fasciitis, and bunion sufferers.
 It offers greater performance, responsiveness, and a flexible ride.

 The midsection of Saucony Guide 13 features a TPU guidance frame that serves to guide the wearers movements ensuring they attain a natural gait cycle.
 Hence, a smooth and responsive transition throughout the gait cycle.